 Karina Bergen, She/They

-Karina is the Enrollment & Outreach Director at Whidbey Island Waldorf School.
-She was born and raised in Ottawa, among 15-foot high Canadian snowdrifts.
+Karina was born and raised in Ottawa, among 15-foot high Canadian snowdrifts.
 For 20 years of her career, she worked in Hong Kong, first as an award winning documentary maker and then as a Somatic Movement Educator of youth.
-She spent 3 years as Administrator of a Waldorf-inspired preschool, moved with her family to Whidbey in 2014 and now enjoys bringing new families into the school and WIWS community.
+She spent 3 years as Administrator of a Waldorf-inspired preschool, moved with her family to Whidbey in 2014 and worked as Enrollment and Outreach Director at the Whidbey Island Waldorf School for 10 years.
 Karina holds a BA in International Development and MA in Journalism.
 She is a past participant of Partners for Youth Empowerment (PYE), was a Camp Facilitator with two Power of Hope summer camps for youth held here on WI land, and is a graduate of PYE’s Heart of Facilitation Training Program.
 Karina also holds a certificate in Somatic Movement & Expressive Arts.
+Currently, having turned 60, Karina is focused on another passion, writing, and is working on flash, or short form, memoir.

 Casey Dilloway